MaibornWolff/bridgekeeper/README.md

 A single audit run can also be launched locally: `bridgekeeper audit`.
 This will connect to the kubernetes cluster defined by the currently active kubernetes context (as kubectl would use it), read in all existing constraints and perform an audit run.
 All objects that violate a constraint are printed on the console as output, this can be disabled by providing `--silent`.
 By adding the `--status` flag the constraint status will also be updated with the violations.

 Note: Currently the audit feature only works correctly if you launch bridgekeeper as a single instance (in helm `replicaCount: 1`).

+Any mutations returned by the rules are ignored in audit mode.

 ## Developer Guide